Timur Novikov: Life and work

 In the spring of 2013, the Moscow Museum of Modern Art presented a large-scale solo retrospective of Novikov's work, curated by Ekaterina Andreeva, the leading academic researcher at the State Russian Museum and author of Novikov's biography.

 Popular culture

-In 2015, the estate of Timur Novikov collaborated with Russian street wear designer Gosha Rubchinskiy.
+In 2015, Novikov's estate collaborated with Russian streetwear designer Gosha Rubchinskiy.
 The resulting collection consisted of T-shirts, sweatshirts and caps incorporating designs from Novikov's work.
 The 'eternal sun' motif is the standout design element and had previously been appropriated by Rubchinskiy, who greatly reveres his art.
 The pieces were very well received, selling out within minutes on the Dover Street Market e-shop.